Armagh disturbances: Forkhill atrocity

 In south Armagh where Catholics were a majority, they turned on the Protestants "with a ferocity not seen for more than a century".
 The point of no return occurred on 28 January 1791, when Catholics cut off the tongues of Mr Barkeley, a popular schoolmaster from Forkhill, and his wife and her 14-year-old brother.
 They also cut off the calf of the boy and some of the fingers of the other two, with Mrs. Barkeley dying from her injuries.
 As "the same hereditary enmities handed down from generation to generation" raged to the fore, violence spread to neighbouring counties.

 Increase of hostilities

 In July 1795 a Reverend Devine had held a sermon at Drumcree Church, Portadown in County Armagh to commemorate the "Battle of the Boyne".
 In his History of Ireland Vol I (published in 1809), the historian Francis Plowden described the events that followed this sermon:

 Battle of the Diamond

 In September 1795 the Peep o' Day Boys, including their Orange Boys faction, and Defenders would clash in the short Battle of the Diamond, near Loughgall in County Armagh.
-The result was around 30 Defenders being killed.
+The result was between seventeen and forty-eight Defenders being killed.
 The aftermath of the battle saw the Peep o' Day Boys retire to James Sloan's inn in Loughgall, where they would found the Orange Order.
 Its first lodge was established in Dyan, County Tyrone, founding place of the Orange Boys.